CommonAccord/Site-Org/Doc/02/Sec/UCRegents_LibraryLicense_Materials.01.md

 3.5.Ti=Shared Print Archive

-3.5.sec=At {Licensee}’s request, {Licensor} will provide to {Licensee} a single print archival copy of the titles selected from the {Licensed_Materials}, on a mutually agreed upon schedule, shipped to a single ship-to address of {Licensee} or third party agent, at no additional cost.
+3.5.sec=At {Licensee}'s request, {Licensor} will provide to {Licensee} a single print archival copy of the titles selected from the {Licensed_Materials}, on a mutually agreed upon schedule, shipped to a single ship-to address of {Licensee} or third party agent, at no additional cost.
 This term does not apply if {Licensor} ceases to produce paper editions of such titles.

 3.=[02/Bit/Sec_05]